myreen/tda283_website/pages/about.md

 that mail.
 This email address is also used to send you an email when your submissions have been graded.

-After registration, you will come to your [Fire](\$submissions\$) home page, where you submit assignments.
+After registration, you will come to your \$fire\$ home page, where you submit assignments.
 On the top of this page you are asked to join a group.
 Even if you do your project alone you must create a (one-person) group.
 Only groups can submit.

 ### Submitting

-The assignments are linked from your [Fire](\$submissions\$) home page.
+The assignments are linked from your \$fire\$ home page.
 To submit an assignment, click on the link for that assignment and follow instructions.
 Two things should be noted:

 * Your solution will include several files, in different directories.
-    You must follow the instructions in the lab description on where to place files and how to name them.
+You *must* follow the [instructions](/project#submission_format) in the lab description on where to place files and how to name them.
 * Submitting an assignment is a two-step procedure.
 First, you upload a file with your solution: when you click the Upload button, a file chooser window is opened allowing you to select a file.
 The second step is to actually submit your solution, by clicking the *Submit* button. **It is not enough to only upload; you must also submit!**

 [Go to the submission system](\$submissions\$).